hemanthkumarsheetha/Deep-Q-Learning-Implementation-using-Tensorflow-2.0/README.md

 This is my DQN implementation with Experience Replay.

 In this implementation, I have used Pacman environment of Atari OpenAI Gym.
 I've trained the DQN for an hour.
-It yielded reasonable learning as the number of episodes increased.
+It yielded reasonable learning results as the number of episodes increased.

+I trained for longer hours it will yield great results.

 We can implement various OpenAI gym environments in the DQN.